Wednesday 4 September 1940

 A new tactic by the Luftwaffe is to bring over fighters after the bombing run itself in order to protect the bombers' withdrawal to France.
 To idle their time away while waiting, they shoot down the barrage balloons over Dover, as in past days.

 Shortly after noon, more bombers cross at Dover, and around 13:00 the bombers - Heinkel He 111s and Dornier Do 17s this time - split up into a handful of different formations headed every which way.
 This leads to the biggest air battle of the day, up and down the coast.
 During the attack, which appears in hindsight to have been diversionary, a formation of Bf 110s comes in at tree-top level underneath the defending fighters.
 One group bombs the Short Bros. factory at Rochester, home of the new Stirling bombers, damaging it.
 Another group gets through and hits the Vickers Armstrong Works at Weybridge.
 This factory makes Wellington bombers.
-While only 8 Bf 110s make it through the defending fighters and fierce anti-aircraft defenses, they cause extensive damage and kill 88 people and injure 600 - it would have been more, but many people are on lunch break.
-This is a devastating attack which puts the factory out of operation.
+While only 8 Bf 110s make it through the defending fighters and fierce anti-aircraft defenses, they cause extensive damage and kill 88 people and injure 600 more - it would have been more, but many people are on lunch break.
+This is a devastating attack that puts the factory out of operation.
 The attackers lose heavily too, however, losing 15 Bf 110s during the raid.

 Around 13:30, fresh intrusions occur along the southern coast.
 Another Bf 110 formation, this one from ZG 76, comes in unnoticed at first toward Weybridge, but when it is bounced, the carnage is tremendous.
 Another 16 Bf 110s are shot down, along with a Dornier Do 17.
 The Zerstörers do mete out some punishment of their own, and they kill four RAF pilots.

 After dark, things change.
-The Luftwaffe sends bombers to Bristol, Avonmouth, Cardiff, Swansea, Liverpool, Newcastle and Tilbury Docks.
-They are no longer pretending to target industrial targets, now the cities themselves are the targets, but oil storage tanks blow up near Cardiff which serve as a beacon for further attacks.
+The Luftwaffe sends bombers to Bristol, Avonmouth, Cardiff, Swansea, Liverpool, Newcastle, and Tilbury Docks.
+They are no longer pretending to target industrial targets, now the cities themselves are the targets, but oil storage tanks blow up near Cardiff which serves as a beacon for further attacks.
 The Bristol Aeroplane Company at Filton is set ablaze as well.
 While the factories and oil tanks do take damage, the RAF begins to notice a change of tactics during the night toward simply releasing bombs over built-up areas rather than specific military targets.

 RAF Bomber Command extends the radius of its attacks to Stettin, where it attacks a synthetic oil plant.
 The power stations at Berlin receive more attention, as well as oil installations at Magdeburg, warehouses at Nienburg, and the usual airfields throughout northwest Europe.
 More attempts are made to start forest fires in the Black Forest/Harz Mountains/Thuringian Forest area with incendiaries, but with little success.